Tanzu-Solutions-Engineering/tanzu-to-go-workshop/dependencies/0-dependencies.md

 ### Fetch Dependencies

-Execute the `download-dependencies.sh` script in the base directory to get the correct dependencies for your system:
+Execute the `download-dependencies` script in the base directory to get the correct dependencies for your system:

 Mac/Linux:
 ```